DoumanAsh/toa-find/README.md

   -s, --sym          - Follow symbolic links.
 By default they are not followed.
       --minhop <num> - Minimum number of hops before starting to look.
       --hop <num>    - Specifies depth of recursion.
+  -q, --quiet        - Print only results.
+Errors are ignored.

 By default every type of file system entry is printed.
 Below flags can be used to disable defaults and print only particular types of entries.